ThrigunChandra/Weather-APP/README.md

    cd weather-app
    ```
 3. Open `index.html` in a web browser.
+4. **API Key Setup:**
+   - This application requires a weather API key.
+   - Obtain your API key from the weather API provider.
+   - Update `script.js` with your own API key before running the application.

 ## API Usage
 - The application fetches weather data using a third-party weather API.